Relative normalizers of automorphism groups, infravacua and the problem of velocity superselection in QED: Introduction

 Our paper is organized as follows: In Section~\ref{General-theory} we introduce the concepts of relative normalizers and (second) conjugate classes, and prove their general properties.
 We also explain the relevance of these group-theoretic considerations to superselection theory of $C^*$-algebras.
 Section~\ref{CCR-theory} concerns relative normalizers in the inhomogeneous symplectic group and in the automorphism group of the corresponding CCR algebra.
 These results are applied to the problem of velocity superselection in non-relativistic QED in Section~\ref{QED-section}.
 Section~\ref{Map-T} covers the definition and basic properties of {\bc the} Kraus-Polley-Reents infravacua and Section~\ref{proof-of-velocity-superselection} gives a novel proof of velocity superselection.

-\nin\textbf{Acknowledgements:} We would like to thank Henning Bostelmann, Detlev Buchholz, Fabio Ciolli, Maximilian Duell and Simon~Ruijsenaars for discussions concerning the infravacuum representations.
+\nin\textbf{Acknowledgements:} We would like to thank Henning Bostelmann, Detlev Buchholz, Fabio Ciolli, Maximilian Duell, Simon~Ruijsenaars and Yoh~Tanimoto for discussions concerning the infravacuum representations.
 Thanks are also due to J\"urg Fr\"ohlich and Alessandro Pizzo for valuable remarks on non-relativistic QED.
 This work was supported by the DFG within the Emmy Noether grant DY107/2-1.